Bengal: Intra-Bengal trade

 Bangladesh and India are the largest trading partners in South Asia, with two-way trade valued at an estimated US$16 billion.
-Most of this trade relationship is centered on some of the world's busiest land ports on the Bangladesh-India border.
+Most of this trade relationship is centred on some of the world's busiest land ports on the Bangladesh-India border.
 The Bangladesh Bhutan India Nepal Initiative seeks to boost trade through a Regional Motor Vehicles Agreement.

 Demographics

 The Bengal region is one of the most densely populated areas in the world.
 With a population of 300 million, Bengalis are the third largest ethnic group in the world after the Han Chinese and Arabs.

 According to provisional results of 2011 Bangladesh census, the population of Bangladesh was 149,772,364; however, CIA's The World Factbook gives 163,654,860 as its population in a July 2013 estimate.
 According to the provisional results of the 2011 Indian national census, West Bengal has a population of 91,347,736.
 "So, the Bengal region, as of 2011, has at least 241.1 million people.
 This figures give a population density of 1003.9/km2; making it among the most densely populated areas in the world.

 Bengali is the main language spoken in Bengal.
 Many phonological, lexical, and structural differences from the standard variety occur in peripheral varieties of Bengali across the region.
 Other regional languages closely related to Bengali include Sylheti, Chittagonian, Chakma, Rangpuri/Rajbangshi, Hajong, Rohingya, and Tangchangya.

-English is often used for official work alongside Bengali.
-Other major Indo-Aryan languages such as Hindi, Urdu, Assamese, and Nepali are also familiar to Bengalis.
+According to the 2011 Indian census, 18% of the Bengali-speakers are bilingual of whom half can speak Hindi, and 5% are trilingual.

+In general, Bengalis are followers of Islam, Hinduism, Christianity and Buddhism with a significant number are Irreligious.

 In addition, several minority ethnolinguistic groups are native to the region.
 These include speakers of other Indo-Aryan languages (e.g., Bishnupriya Manipuri, Oraon Sadri, various Bihari languages), Tibeto-Burman languages (e.g., A'Tong, Chak, Koch, Garo, Megam, Meitei (officially called "Manipuri"), Mizo, Mru, Pangkhua, Rakhine/Marma, Kok Borok, Riang, Tippera, Usoi, various Chin languages), Austroasiatic languages (e.g., Khasi, Koda, Mundari, Pnar, Santali, War), and Dravidian languages (e.g., Kurukh, Sauria Paharia).